The kitchen is one of the most used rooms in the house.

 Final Tasks to Deep Cleaning Your Kitchen

 - Scrub the sink: Try to leave this job until after you’ve completed the rest of the kitchen.
-Then, clean it according to manufacturer’s instructions.
+Then, clean it according to the manufacturer’s instructions.

 - Clean the floor: Finally, sweep or vacuum the floors and fill a bucket with a diluted floor-cleaning solution.
 Mop the floor thoroughly and leave to dry.